SaiReddyA-1/Nxt-Trendz-Protected-Route/README.md

+# Nxt Trendz App with Protected Route

-In this project, let's build **Nxt Trendz** app with Protected Route by applying the concepts we have learned till now.
+In this project, I have implemented the **Nxt Trendz** app with a Protected Route, applying the concepts learned so far.

 ### Refer to the image below: